 In inventory management, it can be pretty challenging to deal with several suppliers and thousands of parts.
-That is why your organisation ’s personnel must find a way to deal with items in terms of priority and their impact on inventory cost.
+That is why your organization’s personnel must find a way to deal with items in terms of priority and their impact on inventory cost.
 This is where the ABC analysis comes in.
 This article covers this type of methodology in detail to equip you with all the information on the inventory management tool and help you perform the analysis successfully for your business.

 Definition: ABC analysis